On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Proof of Theorem

 \section{Proof of Theorem \ref{T1}}

 The main steps of the proof of Theorem \ref{T1} are parallel to those provided in \cite{Shamai_BarDavid_1995,Smith:IC:71,AbouFaycal_Trott_Shamai_2001,Tchamkerten_2004,Fahs_AbouFaycal_2012}.
-However, the problem at hand is different mainly because of the constraints in (\ref{E1}).\footnote{The optimization problem we consider in this paper, essentially differs from \cite{Shamai_BarDavid_1995}, in the sense of the constraints.
-More specifically, due to the fact that the amplitude constraint can also take the infinite value, i.e., $r_p = \infty$, a different approach than \cite{Shamai_BarDavid_1995} is required to prove the results.} Therefore, we provide the details for the different arguments and briefly mention (for brevity) the straightforward outcomes of \cite{Shamai_BarDavid_1995,Smith:IC:71,AbouFaycal_Trott_Shamai_2001,Tchamkerten_2004,Fahs_AbouFaycal_2012}.
+Therefore, we provide the details for the different arguments and briefly mention (for brevity) the straightforward outcomes.